scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 The iMinuit package was later moved from Cython to pybind11 as well, and pybind11 became the Scikit-HEP recommended binding tool.
-We contributed a variety of fixes and features to pybind11, including positional-only and keyword-only arguments, the option to prepending to the overload chain, and an API for type access and manipulation.
+We contributed a variety of fixes and features to pybind11, including positional-only and keyword-only arguments, the option to prepend to the overload chain, and an API for type access and manipulation.
 We also completely redesigned CMake integration, added a new pure-Setuptools helpers file, and completely redesigned the  CI using GitHub Actions, running over 70 jobs on a variety of systems and compilers.
 We also helped